gramener/gramex-guide/pptxhandler/death/README.md

 ![Shifting Causes of Death](shifting-causes-of-death.png){.img-fluid}

-Thsis shows the top 10 causes of death by age group, across years.
+This shows the top 10 causes of death by age group, across years.
 Data is from the [CDC Wonder Database](https://wonder.cdc.gov/), and the visualization was created by [Nathan Yau](https://flowingdata.com/).

 ## Create the source template